IBM/credit-risk-workshop-cpd/workshop/machine-learning-deployment-scoring/UpdateModelDeployment.md

 ![replace asset](../.gitbook/assets/images/deployment/deployment-replace-asset.png)

 * You can now select the asset that will replace the existing model for this deployment.
 One thing to note is that you should only select an asset that is using a framework compatible with the existing deployed mdoel and that the input schema exists and matches between the new and deployed model.
-Otherwise, you the deployment may fail.
+Otherwise, the deployment may fail.
 Click the checkbox next to the model you promoted to this space in the section above (in this case, Pipeline 8).
 Then click the `Replace` button.

 ![select replacement](../.gitbook/assets/images/deployment/deployment-replace-asset-select.png)